Frequently Asked Questions

 - Ordnance OCS Aberdeen Proving Grounds, MD: 1966-1968 (5 of 36 classes)

-With the exception of Infantry, Artillery, and Signal OCS, other classes during WWII conducted at main branch schools have not yet been accounted for.
-Additionally, there were Officer Candidate Schools activated during WWII in the continental United States for Coast Artillery, Cavalry, Tank Destroyer, Medical Administration, Finance, Judge Advocate General, Adjutant General, as well as overseas OCS’s conducted in locations such as Australia, New Caledonia, Fiji Islands, England, and France.
+With the exception of Infantry, Artillery, Engineer, and Signal OCS's other classes during WWII conducted at other than the main Branch Schools have not yet been accounted for.
+Also during WWII there were additional Officer Candidate Schools activated in the continental United States for Coast Artillery, Cavalry, Tank Destroyer, Medical Administration, Finance, Judge Advocate General, Adjutant General, as well as overseas OCS's conducted such as in Australia, New Caledonia, Fiji Islands, England, and France.

-The Army Ground General School at Ft Riley, KS (1947-1951) is also yet to be accounted for.
+The Army Ground General School at Ft Riley, KS 1947-1951 also yet to be accounted for.

-Question 2: Where do you get the class and attendee names for the database?
+Where do you get the Class and attendee names for the database?

 Answer:

-- School Academic Records: Provide class, graduation date, academic honors, and numbers recycled or relieved.
-(Note: Records from 1941-1970s are mostly unavailable or in bad shape).
+- School Academic Records.
+Provide class, graduation date, academic honors, numbers recycled or relieved.
+(With the exception of Infantry OCS, mostly not available, and those that are especially those from 1941-1970s are in bad shape).

-Question 3: What type of data is documented for each graduate, and how is this data obtained?
+What type of data is documented for each graduate and how is this data obtained?

 Answer: